-GENERAL - Whenever possible, park the vehicle so that the refrigerator side will be opposite the sun.
+GENERAL - When you park your vehicle, even for a relatively short period, the refrigerator must be level since it functions on the gravity flow of chemicals.
+(If you must stop on an uneven site, turn the selector to OFF.)
+Use a level on the freezer compartment floor to check levelness.
+Whenever possible, park the vehicle so the refrigerator side will be opposite the sun.
+Your refrigerator is powered by LP gas, 120-volt or 12-volt electricity.
+The control panel is located inside the refrigerator door.
 Before starting on a trip, use the Shoreline connection to cool the refrigerator the night before.
-Keep items stored in your home refrigerator or freezer until you are ready to leave.
+Keep items to be stored in your RV refrigerator in your home refrigerator or freezer until you are ready to leave.
 This will reduce the cooling load on your RV refrigerator and help keep perishable foods fresh longer.
-Always store food in sealable containers or suitable wrapping (wax paper, aluminum foil).
-During travel, use door latch.
+Always store food in sealable containers or suitable wrapping.
+When traveling, switch to 12-volt electrical operation.
+Use door latch during travel.